OActivists Compilation for June and July 2012

 • OGeeks: OGeeks is an e-mail list for Objectivists and others interested in geeky topics like science, computing, engineering, mathematics, and technology.
 Its purpose is to facilitate discussion and sharing among Objectivists about all things geeky, such as best practices in programming, software reviews, scientific discoveries, educational resources, logic puzzles, technology trends, and geek comics.
 Non-Objectivist lurkers are welcome.

-• OHomos: OHomos is an mailing list for for gay, lesbian, bisexual, and transgender (GLBT) Objectivists and others interested in the the proper application of reason, egoism, and rights to matters of mutual interest.
+• OHomos: OHomos is an mailing list for for gay, lesbian, bisexual, and transgender (GLBT) Objectivists and others interested in the proper application of reason, egoism, and rights to matters of mutual interest.
 Its purpose is to facilitate friendly discussion amongst GLBT Objectivists about dating, sexual health, social events, and “gay rights.”
 Non-Objectivist GLBTs and non-GLBT Objectivists are welcome as lurkers.

 • OShooters: OShooters is an e-mail list for Objectivists and others enthused about firearms and committed to gun rights.
 Its purpose is to facilitate discussion about firearm models, shooting techniques, gun ranges, gun laws, and the like.
 Non-Objectivist lurkers are welcome.